brandur/sorg/content/drafts/soft-assertions.md

 location: San Francisco
 ---

-Last week I started writing about some of my favorite operational tricks at Stripe, beginning with [canonical log lines](/canonical-log-lines).
+A few weeks ago I started writing about some of my favorite operational tricks at Stripe, beginning with [canonical log lines](/canonical-log-lines).
 Continuing in the same vein of lightweight, technology agnostic techniques, here we'll cover the idea of _soft assertions_.

 Many readers will probably be familiar with the concept of an assertion from C: